 The Nest Ethical Handcraft Program, which launched in December 2017, stands to revolutionize the retail industry by making home and small workshop-based labor a safe and viable option.
 Measuring compliance across a matrix of more than 100 Standards, the training-first program is tailored to address the wide degree of variation in decentralized supply chains.
 The program stands apart for its dedication to cultural sensitivity and handworker ownership in decision-making.
 Nest works hand-in-hand with the handworker business, empowering them to draw from their experience and expertise in order to develop processes that have the greatest likelihood of adoption while still conforming to the Nest Standards.

 Our long-term partnership with Nest—initially through our West Elm brand—has persisted from the conception of the Standards program in 2014 to our participation as a Steering Committee member during the assessment period, through the Standards’ launch in 2017 and the subsequent Nest Seal of Ethical Handcraft launch in December 2018.
 The Seal itself is “a symbol of assurance letting consumers know that the items they shop, from fashion to furniture, have been ethically handcrafted in a home or small workshop.”

 HERproject empowers low-income women through workplace programs promoting health, financial inclusion, and positive gender relationships.
-Through our partnership with HERproject, we have so far provided over 63,000 factory workers throughout Asia with education programs for health, financial literacy and gender equality.
+Through our partnership with HERproject, we have provided thousands of factory workers throughout Asia with education programs for health, financial literacy and gender equality.
 We focus on three workplace programs: building confidence and knowledge through training; strengthening and streamlining systems; and expanding access to products and services, such as health clinics and formal bank accounts.